Europe's new conference on architectural politics

 18 September

-Day One delivers radical ideas, rigorous debate, and real-world inspiration.
-You’ll experience innovative law proposals, high-level panel discussions, and best-practice case studies, including:
+Day One delivers radical ideas, rigorous debate, and new inspiration.
+After the opening speech by Katherine Richardson, you’ll experience innovative law proposals by:

 Kate Orff — landscape architect, founder of SCAPE, and Director of the Urban Design Program at Columbia University— on new legislative strategies for climate adaptation and resilient landscapes.